schavez6/qualtrics_questionnaires/Setup/README.md

 If the goal is to update the daily surveys, use the DSR folder to avoid overriding duplicates from the same wave.
 Deploy the raw data pull script, followed by the 'long' export script.

-If the goal is to complile a data package for NDA upload,
+If the goal is to complile a data package for NDA upload, after step 2 above, deploy